hostmobility/documentation/docs/system/hmx/power_management.md

 ```
 ### Shutdown

-Shutdown/cutoff state turns the system off with close to zero power consumption.
-And it will only work if both internal and external [Start signals](../../interfaces/hmx/start_signal.md) are LOW/off.
+Shutdown/cut-off state turns the system off with close to zero power consumption.
+It will only work if both internal and external [Start signals](../../interfaces/hmx/start_signal.md) are LOW/off.

 ```bash
 shutdown -h now